Performers

 Anthony Blacksher Ph.D.
 (Ant Black) has helped bring the San Diego poetry community to national prominence.
 He is one of the founders of Collective Purpose and the open-mic Elevated.
 A five-time member of the San Diego Poetry Slam Team he led the 2013 team to final stage at the National Poetry Slam.
 He is a professor of sociology at San Bernardino Valley College and a Ph.D. candidate in Cultural Studies at Claremont Graduate University.
 His research interests include race and ethnicity, Black studies, popular culture, and the representation of spoken word poetry in commercial media.
 He is the associate publisher for the San Diego Poetry Annual and facilitates the blog sociooetix.org which uses spoken word poetry to illustrate sociological themes.

-Miesha Rice-Wilson
+Miesha Rice

 Kendrick Dial